 Shaping the Future

-This unit asks students to address critical challenges, tensions or contradictions, and professional dilemmas within their own practice, to think forward and develop possible ways of re-framing, re-imagining, or innovating for future practice.
-This provides opportunities to work at the leading edge (of thinking/practice) to rethink services or approaches/interventions, to plan forward and/or to consider specific changes and new innovations.
+In this unit, we’ll ask you to address critical challenges, tensions or contradictions, and professional dilemmas within your own practice.
+We’ll encourage you to think forward and develop possible ways of re-framing, re-imagining, or innovating for future practice.

 Research and Practice

-This unit is designed to support and facilitate students in planning, conducting and evaluating a significant, practical and coherent (practitioner) research project.
-Participants finalise a research proposal for approval and for ethical clearance, and will then undertake the research project.
-Whilst undertaking the project students are offered tutorial support, this constitutes a blend of group tutorials as well as individual supervision.
-The entire process is supported by a suite of online resources as well as on-site activities that are aimed at enriching the student's experience and improving the quality of the final dissertation.
+We’ve designed this unit to support and facilitate your planning, conducting and evaluating of a significant, practical and coherent, practitioner research project.
+You’ll select the focus for your dissertation yourself.
+We’ll support you to finalise a research proposal for approval and for ethical clearance, and then you’ll undertake the research project.
+Throughout the project, we’ll offer tutorial support, which involves a blend of group tutorials as well as individual supervision.
+You’ll also be supported by a suite of online resources as well as on-site activities that are aimed at enriching your experience and improving the quality of your final dissertation.

-The focus of the dissertation is self-selected.
-Students may choose to research any area of interest as long as it relates to the field of education.
-Whilst many MA in Education students choose to conduct practitioner research projects, this is not a requirement of the course.
-The terms and content of the dissertation are negotiable, with supervisors working closely alongside students to ensure that areas of personal professional and academic interest can be pursued in ways that satisfy the unit's assessment criteria.
+You may choose to research any area of interest as long as it relates to the field of education and your practice, and award area.
+Your terms and content of the dissertation are negotiable with your supervisors.
+We’ll work closely with you to ensure that you can pursue personal, professional and academic areas of interest in ways that satisfy the unit's assessment criteria.